Guests at Walt Disney World Resort and Disneyland Resort can make table service reservations ahead of time for their Disney vacation.

 Try for Same-Day Reservations.
 Do so by calling Dining Reservations from your hotel room (if you are staying at a Disney resort), asking the lobby concierge (in your Disney resort) or by walking up to the podium of the restaurant you desire as early as possible (preferably right when it opens).
 All of these may or may not work.

-One of Disney’s great new innovations is the walk-up waitlist in the My Disney Experience app.
-Restaurants have empty tables (due to no-shows or quick diners), they will offer walk-up slots via the My Disney Experience app.
+One of Disney’s great new innovations is the walk-up waitlist in the My Disney Experience and Disneyland apps.
+Restaurants that have empty tables (due to no-shows or quick diners), will offer walk-up slots via the Disney apps.

 Link ADRs made by phone to your My Disney Account.
 It’s easy to keep track of all your reservations in one spot.
 You’ll be using the app all day anyway, no need for a separate digital or physical list or keeping email verifications!
 ADRs made online or via the app will be in your Plan already.